What’s the issue?

-We anticipate that this situation will have minimal impact on consumers, as insurance products continue to be available through current restricted licence holders and licensed insurance agents and agencies.
+We anticipate that this situation will have minimal impact on consumers, as insurance products continue to be available through current limited licence holders and licensed insurance agents and agencies.

-Furthermore, the validity of insurance products sold by restricted-licence holders is unchanged as they hold a valid insurance licence.
+Furthermore, the validity of insurance products sold by limited-licence holders is unchanged as they hold a valid insurance licence.